 The Sophos Rapid Response team of remote incident responders quickly takes action to triage, contain, and neutralize active threats.
 Adversaries are ejected from your estate to prevent further damage to your assets.

-Organizations looking to increase their ability to detect, investigate, and response to incidents in-house should consider adding Sophos endpoint detection and response (EDR) capabilities.
+Organizations looking to increase their ability to detect, investigate, and response to incidents in-house should consider adding Sophos extended detection and response (XDR) capabilities.

-Sophos Intercept X Advanced with EDR enables your team to conduct threat hunting and helps keep IT operations hygiene running smoothly across your entire estate.
-Sophos EDR empowers your team to ask detailed questions to identify advanced threats, active adversaries, and potential IT vulnerabilities – and then quickly take appropriate action to stop them.
+Sophos Intercept X Advanced with XDR enables your team to conduct threat hunting across endpoint, servers, firewall, cloud workloads, email, mobile, and more.
+It helps keep IT operations hygiene running smoothly across your entire estate.
+Sophos XDR empowers your team to ask detailed questions to identify advanced threats, active adversaries, and potential IT vulnerabilities – and then quickly take appropriate action to stop them.

 3 Gartner, Market Guide for Managed Detection and Response Services, 26 August 2020, Analysts: Toby Bussa, Kelly Kavanagh, Pete Shoard, John Collins, Craig Lawson, Mitchell Schneider